ubergarm/r1-ktransformers-guide/README.md

 # there is a *HARD RUNTIME REQUIREMENT* on at least a single *CUDA* GPU w/ 16GB VRAM or more
 $ uv pip install flash_attn --no-build-isolation

 # ONLY IF you have dual CPU sockets and >1TB RAM
 $ export USE_NUMA=1

 # finally do the real build
 $ KTRANSFORMERS_FORCE_BUILD=TRUE uv pip install . --no-build-isolation
-$ uv pip install flash_attn --no-build-isolation

-# make clean
+# if you want to rebuild again, first make clean like so
 rm -rf ktransformers/ktransformers_ext/build
 rm -rf ktransformers/ktransformers_ext/cuda/build
 rm -rf ktransformers/ktransformers_ext/cuda/dist